 Why You Have to Try German Podcasts

 They’re perfectly suited to a busy lifestyle.

-By taking the time to discover the best German podcasts out there, you can give yourself freedom to study German without interrupting your daily routine.
-Play your German podcasts at the gym, in the car, when you take the dog for a walk, or while you’re feverishly typing away at work.
+By taking the time to discover the best German language podcasts out there, you can give yourself freedom to study German without interrupting your daily routine.
+Play your Deutsch podcast at the gym, in the car, when you take the dog for a walk or while you’re feverishly typing away at work.

 They teach you to listen well.

 Without any accompanying visual cues or subtitles, you’ll be forced to pay attention to vocabulary and pronunciation more closely than ever—especially if the bulk of the podcast is in German.
-Many podcasts do have transcripts that you can view online or download, so if you ever get stuck there’s a way out.
+This allows you to get some incredible training for your ears.